AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

 ### 3. Implement the user interface

-Copy the following code to your `index.html` file to implement the user interface:
+To implement the user interface, copy the following code into `index.html`:

 ```html
 <!DOCTYPE html>